What is a sales funnel? Stages, examples and how to build one

 Finally, the lead will want to know if Anchor Fabrication is the best and most reliable option.

-Sales reps can now go through industry-specific case studies, their sales strategy in handling specific use cases, expected results and associated timelines.
+Sales reps can now go through industry-specific case studies as part of their sales funnel strategy.

 Whether it’s about breaking down costs, time saved or successful past projects, salespeople can gauge which information will help push each prospect to sign up for their services.

-Note: Each of these effective sales funnel examples shows how sales and marketing work in perfect harmony to attract, nurture and impact the decision-making process of a potential customer.
+Note: Each sales funnel example shown here demonstrates howsales and marketing work in perfect harmony to attract, nurture and impact the decision-making process of a potential customer.

 The value of a sales funnel

-Listed below are the benefits a defined sales funnel brings to your organization’'s health and revenue and to the customer journey.
+A defined sales funnel brings many benefits to your organization’s health and revenue, as well as to the customer journey.

-By now you’ve noticed the amount of questions your potential customer might have before even thinking of purchasing from you.
+By now, you’ve noticed the number of questions your potential customer might have before even thinking of purchasing from you.

-Even though these concerns may arise at a different time for each of your prospects, and likely even in a different order, your sales funnel helps you understand what they need to move to the next step.
+Even though these concerns may arise at different times and in different orders for each of your prospects, your sales funnel helps you understand what they need to move to the next step.

 However, as you get on the phone with a salesperson, they immediately jump onto pricing for their best-selling model.
-While you appreciate the effort, you can’t help but wonder if they even care what you need or if they’re just looking to boost sales activities and meet a quota.
+You can’t help but wonder if they’re just looking to boost sales activities and meet a quota.

-With a detailed sales funnel in place, including a map of prospect’s questions and details they need, you can deliver the right information and an aligned message to your prospects every single time, and save your future customer from the frustration of the scenario above.
+You can save your future customers from the frustration of this scenario.
+With a detailed sales funnel in place, including a map of the prospect’s questions, you can deliver an aligned message every single time.

 As a result, you’ll convey the right message outside of your sales conversations, too.